bvasiles/empirical-methods/pages/apr04-its-with-control.md

 We spent most of the lecture on a [hands-on activity](../assets/activities/its_control.pdf), showing students how to model jointly two interrupted time series, one for treated and one for controls, effectively recreating a difference-in-differences design.
 I used an [artificial dataset](../assets/activities/its_with_control.csv) for this.
 You can find an example solution in the [ITS notebook from last time](../assets/activities/its.pdf).

 In the second part of the lecture we went over the [synthetic control method](https://medium.com/data-science/causal-inference-using-synthetic-control-4377b457c6bb), in particular the California Prop 99 case study.
-See also the Arkhangelsky et al paper.
+See the Abadie et al and Arkhangelsky et al papers.
 We went over this [notebook](../assets/activities/its_synthetic_class.pdf) illustrating the method.

 Unfortunately I lost most of the video recording.